dojt/dojt.github.io/docs/storage/Blacklists/blacklist.md

    If they accept my booking later than 4h before departure, I'll have to sue them.
 I'll win, but it's a pain in the ass.

+#### Kiwi.com  💀💀💀
+ - They don't give you your booking code (Buchungsreferenz) so you cannot check in by yourself.
+Instead, they force you to download their app.